RunestoneInteractive/httlads/_sources/Happiness/CaseStudy1_P3.rst

 **Challenge**

 5. Lets use the data we have to learn something new about starting a business in different countries.
 You can find the population over time of the countries in the `world_countries <../_static/world_countries_2019.csv>`_ data we used in the previous section.
 Import the dataset into a new tab in your sheet.
-Create two new columnns for each year and use appropriate functions (hint: ``VLOOKUP``) to input the population data for both years.
-Use the population data from 2014 and the one from 2019 to find out which countries (at least 10) had the largest increase in population over that 4 year period.
+Create two new columns for each year and use appropriate functions (hint: ``VLOOKUP``) to input the population data for both years.
+Use the population data from 2014 and the one from 2019 to find out which countries (at least 10) had the largest increase in population over that 5 year period.
 Is there a correlation between change in a country's population and its change in Starting a Business rank?

 **Lesson Feedback**